 Here you can configure which operating system account Reporting Services will use to run.
 You can use one of the standard system accounts that the tool makes available, or use a user from your Active Directory (AD).

-In the configuration screens, you must click the “Apply” button on each screen where you have changed any settings before clicking configuration page.
+In the configuration screens, you must click on the “Apply” button on each screen where you have changed any settings before clicking on the configuration page.

 Configuring the Service URL (Web Service URL)

 From this screen, you can set the Reporting Services Webservice access URL where developers can use to create integrations and applications that will integrate with the tool or for use in tools such as SSRS Report Builder or Mobile Report Publisher.

 As I changed the default URL name, I clicked on the “Apply” button.

 In this session, you can define the database that will be used by Reporting Services to store the objects, users and permissions (everything is stored in the database).
 You can use the default database or set a new name for the database.